algorandfoundation/docs/docs/get-details/technical_faq.md

 You can translate from one to the other by using the SDK supplied methods.

-For example, in python `encoding.encode_address` will convert the 32 byte version to the encoded 58 characters long version and `encoding.decode_address` will perform the opposite translation.
+For example, in python `encoding.encode_address` will convert the 32 byte version to the encoded 58 character long version and `encoding.decode_address` will perform the opposite translation.

 All SDKs have a similarly named method.